WilliamHartman/technical-copy/README.md

 scaffolding for this project in a way that should be easy for any developer to pick up, though if you have any questions please ask!

 ### Backend
+Prior to the interview, please ensure you are able to get the application setup and running without issue.

 To install dependencies:
 ```
 npm install